pavankumaroggu31/pavankumaroggu31/README.md

 ## 🔮 Future Goals

-> As I have now completed my journey in **Autmation Testing**, I am excited to dive into **Mobile Testing** with tools like **Apium**.
+> As I have now completed my journey in **Automation Testing**, I am excited to dive into **Mobile Testing** with tools like **Apium**.
 My goal is to build robust automated frameworks for web and mobile applications in the near future.
 ---

 ## 🤝 Let's Connect